So you want to know how to dehydrate spinach... Keep reading.

 Whichever method you choose to dehydrate your raw spinach, allowing the dehydrated spinach to cool down to room temperature is important, as with any dehydrated fruit or vegetable.

 Attempting to store spinach that is still warm leads to condensation in the storage container which can lead to mold growth.
 And that's where oxygen absorbers come in.
-More on those further in the next section.
+More on those coming up.

 Plan to let the spinach cool for approximately 20 to 30 minutes after the dehydration process.